abubakarwakili9/HealthEdgeAI/README.md

 📚 Citation
 If you use this code or dataset in your research, please cite:
-@article{wakili2025ruraledgehealth,
-  title={RuralEdgeHealth: Offline-First Edge AI and IoT System for Healthcare Monitoring on Entry-Level Smartphones in Resource-Constrained Communities}, author={Wakili, Abubakar and Bakkali, Sara}, journal={Internet of Things}, year={2025}, note={Manuscript Submitted}
+A. Wakili and S. Bakkali, "RuralEdgeHealth: Offline-First Edge AI and IoT System for Healthcare Monitoring on Entry-Level Smartphones in Resource-Constrained Communities," Intelligent Medicine, 2025, manuscript submitted for publication.
-}

 🔗 Links